-Acetium and GastroPanel inventions: The GastroPanel blood examination reveals, e.g., atrophic gastritis (anacidic stomach) with related risks, such as risk of stomach and oesophageal cancer.
-Acetium capsules may decrease the risk of these serious cancers.
+GastroPanel® and Acetium® inventions: The GastroPanel® blood examination reveals, e.g., atrophic gastritis (anacidic stomach) with related risks, such as risk of stomach and oesophageal cancer.
+Acetium® capsules, that bind the carcinogenic acetaldehyde in stomach, may decrease i.e. the risk of these serious cancers.